From time to time, people ask me to mentor them. In this post, I want to address that topic and answer these questions.

 Note that the 70, the Twelve, and the 3 (Peter, James, and John) were all present when Jesus ministered to the multitudes, but they received special ministry beyond what He gave to the masses.

-1. Ministry to the Masses/Multitudes – My books are for every Christian who wishes to have my best thinking on a topic.
+1. My books are for every Christian who wishes to have my best thinking on a topic.
 In like manner, my blog posts are supplemental to my books, often dealing with current issues.
 My blogs and books don’t duplicate each other.
-The content is different but complimentary, except when I will occasionally post an excerpt from a book, which is rare.
+The content is different but complimentary, except when I will occasionally post an excerpt from a book.

-2. Ministry to “the 70″ – My podcast is for a smaller tier.
-It’s much more personal.
+2. My discipleship courses, personal periodic updates, and podcast are even more personal.
 As Maya Angelou once said, “Words mean more than what is set down on paper.
 It takes the human voice to infuse them with deeper meaning.”

-3. Ministry to “the Twelve” – Each year, I hold one or two live events for a small number of people who are serious about delving even deeper.
+3. Each year, I hold one or two live events for a small number of people who are serious about delving even deeper.
 Get on my Events list to find out where these events are being held.

-4. Ministry to “the 3.”
-At some future date, I plan to assemble a small ministry team, though it will probably consist of more than 3 people, yet it will follow the same principle of Peter, James, and John.
+4. At some future date, I plan to assemble a small ministry team.
+It will probably consist of more than 3 people, but it will follow the same principle of Peter, James, and John.
+Those who will be part of this team are those who have read all my books, listened to all my podcast episodes, and gone through my courses.
+And they are ready to delve deeper.

 If you’ve not yet subscribed to the podcast in iTunes, here’s how:

 How to subscribe to the podcast in iTunes

 You can try doing it through this link: iTunes Subscribe